 Your teeth are supposed to last for a lifetime, but that’s not a reality for many Americans.
 Whether from decay, disease, trauma, or another issue, losing a tooth or two over the years is a common problem.
 In the past, two or more consecutive missing teeth were replaced using a bridge and crowns.
-Although it’s an effective solution, many people are turning to dental implants.
+Although it’s an effective solution, many people are turning to multiple tooth dental implants in Simpsonville, SC.
 We can stabilize your smile and give you the next best thing to your real teeth with an implant-retained bridge.

 A traditional fixed bridge has been the go-to solution to replace multiple missing teeth for decades.
 Your dentist takes an impression of your mouth to recreate the teeth you’ve lost.
 The bridge is held in place by reshaping your adjacent teeth to bond dental crowns over them.
 Although this is effective, there are many disadvantages, like permanently altering healthy teeth.

 An implant-retained bridge resolves the common complaints of the traditional method.
 Instead of using crowns to support the bridge, an implant post is surgically placed into your jawbone at either end.
 This allows you to replace the entire structures of the teeth, not just the crowns.
 As a result, you’ll enjoy unmatched benefits that aren’t possible with a fixed bridge.

 With dental implants acting as new tooth roots, this provides a variety of benefits, including:

 Unlike a traditional bridge, you can expect the process of rebuilding your smile to take a bit longer; however, it’s time well spent.
 You’ll first need an initial consultation to ensure you’re a candidate for dental implants.
 Depending on the results of the examination, you might need additional treatments before undergoing your placement surgery, like tooth extractions or bone grafting.
 After you’ve healed from any previous treatments, we can start the dental implant process.